‘You don’t need to be an artist to be creative’

 Many organisational settings place a strong emphasis on productivity and risk mitigation, at the expense of creative thought.
 Creative thinking can be a catalyst for innovation, giving companies a competitive edge.
 It also has the potential to foster passion and engagement among employees in their work.

-Delve into the numerous avenues available to harness your creativity, fostering personal growth and well-being.
-I hope this exploration will inspire you to reach for your paints, pencils, craft materials, or whatever tools you have on hand.
+Explore the varied and unlimited methods to harness your creativity to foster personal growth and increased well-being.
+I hope the following suggestions will inspire you to reach for your paints, pencils, craft materials, or whatever tools you have on hand.

 Remember, irrespective of your skill level, be creative, express yourself, and most importantly, have fun in the process.

 Embarking on a journey of creative self-expression offers a delightful opportunity to experiment with diverse art and craft methods.
-It not only adds an element of fun to our endeavours but also allows us to discover the mediums that resonate with us the most.
-Here's a list of various art mediums to consider:
+It not only adds an element of fun to our endeavours but also allows us to discover the method of creativity that resonates with us the most.
+Here's a list of some of the avenues of art available:

 Doodling is often perceived as a spontaneous remedy for boredom.
-Doodling frequently finds its way into individual’s lives during an uninspiring meeting or lecture, or while on the phone.
+Doodling frequently finds its way into an individual’s life during an uninspiring meeting or lecture, or while on the phone.

 Here are a couple of simple ways to start expressing yourself through movement: